Occupation:Broadcaster, Entertainer, Poet

 It was November 1975 when Pam Ayres made her first TV appearance on the TV talent show, Opportunity Knocks, the “Britain’s Got Talent” TV show of its day, and this proved to be the start of an incredible career for a unique entertainer.

 On TV in recent years Pam has appeared on programmes including Paul O’Grady, The One Show, Gardeners’ World, QI, Countdown, Alan Titchmarsh, Springwatch Unsprung, and Celebrity Antiques Road Trip.
 Pam is currently filming a programme for BBC TV about ‘Women in the Armed Forces’ over the past century, talking about her time in the WRAF in the 1960s.

-Pam has toured Australia and New Zealand regularly over the past 35 years, the most recent tour being in 2011, and she is one of the few solo comediennes to have performed in the Concert Hall of the Sydney Opera House.
+Pam has toured Australia and New Zealand regularly over the past 40 years, and she is one of the few solo comediennes to have performed in the Concert Hall of the Sydney Opera House.
 She has appeared at countless Literary Festivals including Hay, Cheltenham, Edinburgh, Henley, Althorp, Dubai, and Gibraltar.

 Pam has appeared three times for HM The Queen – at the Silver Jubilee Royal Variety Performance in 1977, at a Royal Gala Charity Reception at St. James Palace in 1996, when Pam, as the only entertainer, performed part of her solo stage show, and finally at Sandringham Women’s Institute in 2004, when the Queen attended a meeting of the local WI in her capacity as President of the local branch of the WI.
 Subsequently, Pam was honoured to be awarded the MBE in the Queen’s Birthday Honours of 2004.